 Platte River Power Authority’s continual planning process supports strategic thinking and the development of adaptive strategies for the future.
 In the 2018 Strategic Plan, you will learn how we plan to remain adaptable and continue to improve.

 Resource planning is a continuous and dynamic process at Platte River.
-As part of this process, Platte River develops an Integrated Resource Plan (IRP).
-Normally produced every five years, the IRP is a critical tool for ensuring an adequate supply of reliable, low-cost, and environmentally-responsible electricity to meet the future needs of our owner communities.
-It details Platte River’s plans in the areas of generation and transmission projects, renewable energy, and energy efficiency.
+As part of this ongoing effort, Platte River develops an integrated resource plan (IRP) together with our owner communities.
+Normally produced every five years, the IRP is a critical tool for ensuring an adequate supply of reliable, low-cost and environmentally-responsible electricity to meet the future needs of our owner communities.
+It details Platte River’s plans in the areas of generation and transmission projects, renewable energy and energy efficiency.

 Please email any questions or comments regarding materials referenced on this page to: